 Chlamydia is a sexually transmitted infection (STI) caused by bacteria called chlamydia Trachomatis.
-The bacteria are typically transferred via semen and vaginal fluids, and it’s one of the most common STI’s in the word.
+The bacteria are typically transferred via semen and vaginal fluids, and it’s one of the most common STIs in the world.

 Young adults and teenagers who are sexually active are at most risk.
 In 2013, 7 out of 10 people in England diagnosed with the bacterial infection were under the age of 25.

 An expectant woman with chlamydia can pass it on to their child during childbirth, so it is essential for a pregnant woman who suspects that she has chlamydia to undergo testing and subsequent treatment.

 If you’re expecting a child and you suspect you may have contracted chlamydia, it’s vital to seek diagnosis and treatment as soon as possible.
 There are increased risks for the pregnancy if the infection does not get the necessary treatment.

 Chlamydia is treated using antibiotics such as Amoxicillin, Erythromycin, Doxycycline and Azithromycin.
 It is important that the proper course of antibiotics is prescribed based on the medical history of the patient, which is why an in-person GP visit is essential for a pregnant woman.
 For this reason, we can’t offer an online prescription for chlamydia treatment if you are pregnant; however, we can offer a chlamydia home testing kit for those who suspect they may have contracted the disease.

 If there is any risk to the child, the patient should know about it before agreeing to take any medication.
 Antibiotics may have side effects on different people.
 Nausea and vomiting are some of the most common ones.

 The dosage prescribed will depend on the individual and the drug being administered.
 Azithromycin, for instance, is taken as a single dose.
 Abstinence is also advisable to avoid the risk of re-infection, particularly during the initial treatment stage.